govindrajawat/talkmateai/README.md

 ## Notes & Requirements

-- The backend uses PyTorch with CUDA (tested with CUDA 12.4 and an NVIDIA RTX 3070).
-To use GPU acceleration in Docker, ensure the NVIDIA Container Toolkit is installed.
+- **CPU Deployment:** The application is configured for CPU-only deployment by default.
+All Docker images use standard Ubuntu base images without GPU dependencies.
+- **GPU Support:** If you have an NVIDIA GPU and want to use it, you'll need to modify the Dockerfiles to use CUDA base images and install the NVIDIA Container Toolkit.
+The code automatically detects and uses GPU when available.
-- The first run will download model files (Whisper, SmolVLM2, Kokoro).
+- **Model Downloads:** The first run will download model files (Whisper, SmolVLM2, Kokoro).
 Expect several gigabytes of downloads and allow time for the initial setup.
-- Models and caches are stored in a Docker volume named `huggingface-cache` and will be reused between runs.
+- **Caching:** Models and caches are stored in a Docker volume named `huggingface-cache` and will be reused between runs.
+- **Performance:** CPU-only mode will be slower than GPU-accelerated mode, but fully functional.
+For best performance, consider using a GPU-enabled server.

 Estimated initial download size: ~12–16 GB (Docker base images, Python packages, and model files).
 Allow ~30–60 minutes on a typical broadband connection for the first build.